-Hurray!
-After a yearlong hiatus, Disneyland After Dark is back and Disney just announced new dates for 2022!
+If you have never done a Disneyland After Dark event before, you are in for a serious surprise.
+These are some of our favorite events and we often plan our trips to Disney around them because they are SO MUCH FUN!
 Having done several of the after-dark events in both Disneyland and Disney World we wanted to do a Disneyland After Dark review and answer a few of the most common questions so you can decide if Disneyland After Dark is worth it for you!

 What is Disneyland After Dark?